lalith2306/AIW-DevOps-with-GitHub-V2/Hands-on lab/Gettingstarteddev.md

 This lab is designed to provide participants with practical experience in setting up and managing Microsoft Dev Box environments to enhance development workflows.
 Participants will learn how to configure cloud-based development workstations by creating and defining Dev Boxes, establishing network connections, and accessing them through the portal.
 This hands-on approach will help streamline development processes, making it easier to manage resources and collaborate on projects.

+## Pre-requisites

+- Should have basic knowledge and understanding about Microsoft Dev Box.

 ## Architecture

 The architecture for **Implement Dev Box** integrates several components to deliver a cloud-based development environment.
 Central to this is the **Microsoft Dev Box**, a high-performance workstation configured with specific compute, storage, and image settings defined in the **Dev Box Definition**. **Network Connections** link the Dev Boxes to Azure virtual networks, ensuring seamless integration.
 The **Dev Box Pool** manages multiple Dev Boxes across projects, while the **Microsoft Dev Box Portal** serves as the interface for users to create, manage, and access their Dev Boxes.
 This setup provides an efficient, scalable, and secure development experience in the cloud.